 The pictures of little dainties in the book really do look rather appealing and I had airy and unrealistic visions of hosting elegant cocktail parties serving decorative sweet and savoury canape sized bites.
 As I turned the pages of the book, my dreams became even more grandiose: cinnamon meringues made to look like mushrooms, tiny French macarons, gold dusted caramel shortbreads, biscuits done up in ribbons, mini croquembouches and tiny little savoury tarts.
 How hard could it be?

-As these Treate Petites are all about the show, pictures are essential.
+As these Treat Petite dainties are all about the show, pictures are essential.
 Each recipe comes with enticing photographs on one side of the page, together with a handy picture showing the actual size of the final bake on the recipe side of the page.

 All in all, I think this is a delightful little book.
 It has a hardback cover, is attractive and full of good ideas.
 Handy tips, such as making chai-spiced palmiers with leftover bits of puff pastry, are scattered throughout.
 If like me, you find dainty a little daunting, you can always scale up the sizes to make something a bit more substantial.

-I hadn’t come across the author, Fiona Pearce, before, but this is apparently her second book and the about page declares that she “teaches cake-decorating classes at Cakeology in south-west London and has written and contributed to a number of baking and craft books and magazines”.
+I hadn’t come across the author, Fiona Pearce, before, but this is, apparently, her second book.
+In the about page, she declares that she “teaches cake-decorating classes at Cakeology in south-west London and has written and contributed to a number of baking and craft books and magazines”.
 She also has a number of cake decorating tutorials on her blog Icing Bliss for those keen to learn how to make sugar flowers, ruffles and other such fancy decorations.

-I am entering these blood orange sponges into Treate Petite over at CakeyBoi.
+I’m entering these mini orange sponge cakes with blood orange curd into Treate Petite over at CakeyBoi.
 The theme this month is love and as I always bake with love and these were destined for both CT and friends, I’m hoping they count.
 This event is co-hosted by The Baking Explorer.

-As orange, specifically blood orange was the main flavour used in these sponges, I am entering them into Victoria’s Feel Good Food over at A Kick at The Pantry Door.
+As orange, specifically blood orange, was the main flavour used in these miniature sponges, I’m entering them into Victoria’s Feel Good Food over at A Kick at The Pantry Door.

 I’m also sending these over to Javelin Warrior’s Cookin W/ Luv Made with Love Mondays.
 Everything was made from scratch, including the blood orange curd.

-I was super excited to get hold of these luscious organic blood oranges which have such a short season and aren’t that easy to come by.
+I was super excited to get hold of these luscious organic blood oranges.
+They have such a short season and aren’t that easy to come by.
 This is the season, so I’m pleased to enter my blood orange curd into Simple and in Season over at Ren Behan.